Budget 2019: Roadmaps for trade associations and chambers, as part of strengthening partnerships

 Mr Heng also announced the set-up of two new Centres of Innovation focusing on aquaculture and energy, as part of the Government’s push to help SMEs with technology innovation.

-To be set up at Temasek Polytechnic, the centre focusing on aquaculture will support the growth and internationalisation of local enterprises, while improving Singapore’s food resilience.
+The centre focusing on aquaculture will support the growth and internationalisation of local enterprises, while improving Singapore’s food resilience.
+It will be set up by Temasek Polytechnic.

 The other, to be housed at the Nanyang Technological University, aims to drive industry-led innovation in energy efficiency, renewable energy and electric mobility.